7 Best TENS Units of 2026

 Channels and Outputs

 A dual-channel device allows two independent treatment zones simultaneously — for example, both knees at once, or lower back and shoulder in a single session.
-The HealthmateForever reviewed here goes further with 4 outputs supporting 8 pads across 4 zones.
+The Belifu reviewed here goes further with 4 independent channels supporting 8 pads across 4 zones.
 If you have multiple chronic pain sites, a multi-channel device can meaningfully reduce treatment time.

 Modes and Programs

-Mode count ranges from 4 (TENS 7000) to 24 (AUVON).
+Mode count ranges from around a dozen on simpler units up to 24 on the AUVON and Belifu.
 More modes mean more stimulation waveform patterns, which can prevent the nervous system from adapting to a single pattern over time — a phenomenon called accommodation.
 For users managing chronic pain who use the device daily, a higher mode count provides more therapeutic variety.
-Preset body-area programs (available on the OMRON and HealthmateForever) simplify correct pad placement and parameter selection for less experienced users.
+Preset body-area programs (available on the OMRON) simplify correct pad placement and parameter selection for less experienced users.

 Battery Type